An utterly non-technical discussion about getting big prints from your camera.

 It’s all about viewing distance.
 You hold a 5×7″ print in your hand.
 You mount a 16×20″ on your wall.
-You hang a 2-meter banner behind the counter at the back of a shop.
-And you erect a 10-meter billboard on the other side of the road.
+You hang a 2-metre banner behind the counter at the back of a shop.
+And you erect a 10-metre billboard on the other side of the road.

 If you examined a billboard as closely as a 5×7″ print, of course you’d be disappointed.
 But you don’t, do you?
-You observe it from the intended distance.
+You observe it from your car at the intended distance.

 A photo will look exactly the same whether printed at high resolution and viewed closely, or printed at low resolution and observed from afar.

 To delve further into this matter, we should ponder the human eye, and in particular the eyelashes.